okohll/abdocs/content/docs/integrations/_index.md

 date: 2020-04-24T16:40:00+01:00
 type: docs
 weight: 100
-description: Using the API and other data IO options to extract data from agileBase and/or connect with third party systems
+description: Using the API and other data IO options to extract data from Agilebase and/or connect with third party systems
 tags:
 - Certified Architect
 ---

-There are a number of ways to extract data from agileBase, whether manually for an individual's use or programatically for integration with other systems.
+There are a number of ways to extract data from Agilebase, whether manually for an individual's use or programatically for integration with other systems.

-There are also multiple ways other than the user interface to enter data into agileBase.
+There are also multiple ways other than the user interface to enter data into Agilebase.

 ## Outgoing Data